 In aiming for sustainable growth, TDK promotes company-wide measures against factors (risks) that hinder the achievement of organizational goals and has established the ERM Committee to properly manage these factors.
-Similarly, the Crisis Management Committee, Information Security Committee, and Information Disclosure Committee that report directly to the Management Council have been established to respond to and take measures against each issue.
-The Corporate Officers appointed by the President serve as the chairpersons for each committee.
+Similarly, Compliance Committee, the Crisis Management Committee, Information Security Committee, and Information Disclosure Committee that report directly to the Management Council have been established to respond to and take measures against each issue.
+The Corporate Officers serve as the chairpersons for each committee.

 Regarding the activity status of each committee, in addition to securing a system for receiving advice to effectively operate the execution of duties by having regular confirmations by the Audit & Supervisory Board Members and Corporate Internal Audit Department, we regularly receive advice from experts such as legal advisors about new obstacles the Group faces.

 ERM (Enterprise Risk Management) Committee

 We promote company-wide risk management by conducting risk analysis evaluation, identifying risks that need to be addressed across departments, and introducing measures taken in close liaison with related departments.
 We discuss the risk analysis evaluations and countermeasure situations at the management meetings and report them to the Board of Directors.

 As a function to oversee compliance risk management, the Compliance Committee approves company-wide compliance strategy, determines prioritized risks, provides instructions to related departments on handling compliance risks in charge, and monitors their activities.